theforeman/foreman-documentation/guides/README.md

 There are the following builds:

-- `make BUILD=foreman-el` - This builds guides for Foreman on Enterprise Linux (EL) without the Katello plug-in.
+- `make BUILD=foreman-el` - This builds guides for Foreman on Enterprise Linux (EL) without the Katello plugin.
 This is the default build for `make html`.
-- `make BUILD=foreman-deb` - This builds guides for Foreman on Debian/Ubuntu without the Katello plug-in.
+- `make BUILD=foreman-deb` - This builds guides for Foreman on Debian/Ubuntu without the Katello plugin.
-- `make BUILD=katello` - This builds guides for Foreman on EL with the Katello plug-in.
+- `make BUILD=katello` - This builds guides for Foreman on EL with the Katello plugin.
 - `make BUILD=satellite` - This builds a preview of guides for Satellite.
 - `make BUILD=orcharhino` - This builds a preview of guides for orcharhino.